 Lethem book is engaging, it is no Fortress of Solitude but it is perhaps more enjoyable then Chronic City.
 When I finish the book I might say something about its particular method of film criticism, caught somewhere between the pop and academic, but I am particular struck by his remark about technology and memory.

-The great works of film criticism written before the DVD and Youtube, I am thinking particularly of Deleuze and Zizek, who I taught recently, are books of memory.
+The great works of film criticism were written before VHS, DVD. and Youtube, they were in some sense works of memory.
 As such they often make mistakes, remembering a scene wrong.
-One could say that to write about films before the VCR, DVD, and Youtube was always to write about one's memory of films: the way in which our memory reconstructs its own version of films, dropping certain scenes, extending others.
+The description of Umberto D that opens the second volume of Deleuze's Cinema lingers longer than the actual film.
+One could say that to write about films before its technological reproduction was always to write about one's memory of films: the way in which our memory reconstructs its own version of films, dropping certain scenes, extending others.
 We all swede films.
 Lethem is right that this has changed, I have written about movies and TV, playing the scenes on the same computer.

 However, Lethem’s point goes beyond writing about film to touch on memory in the age of its technological reproduction.
 These youtube clips are not just useful for writing about films, but are often used to recall memories, settle arguments about critical scenes or dialogue etc. To follow Lethem’s analogy with the hazy recollection of dreams one could say that the science fiction fantasy of a machine that records our dreams might never come true, but with youtube we do not need it.
 Its film clips, old commercials, videos are the stuff of memory freed from the hazy gray confines of our heads.